madeofpendletonwool/Pinepods-Docs/docs/API/database_queries.md

 ```
 ### POST /api/data/download_episode_list

 This endpoint allows a user to download a list of episodes.
 Requires API key for authentication.
 The request must include a user id in the request body.
+Can only return downloaded episodes for yourself.

 Request Headers
 ```